rpryzant/delete_retrieve_generate/README.md

 # Citation

-If you use this package in your own research can you please cite
+If you use this code as part of your own research can you please cite

 (1) the original paper:
 ```